 4. Makes Life More Meaningful

 Last year, Pew Research Center dove into the topic of what makes life meaningful.
 In the study, it was the responsibility of caring for pets that made one of the top answers on the list.
-No surprise was that the top answer (69% of those asked) stated spending time with family made their lives most meaningful.
-After family, there were a variety of sources that bring meaning and satisfaction towards one’s life.
-Other answers that made the top of the list was spending time with friends and being outdoors.
+No surprise was that the top answer (69% of those asked) started spending time with family made their lives most meaningful.
+After family, there were a variety of sources that bring meaning and satisfaction to one’s life.
+Other answers that made the top of the list were spending time with friends and being outdoors.
 Then caring for pets came in after, but before listening to music, reading and religious faith.
 It seems in this survey, nearly half of Americans acknowledge that caring for their animals does give them a great deal of meaning and fulfillment in their lives.

 5. Lowers Stress, Fear or Anxiety

-In that same study, there has been proof of how simply petting a dog for even 5 minutes can relieve stress.
+There has been proof of how simply petting a dog for even 5 minutes can relieve stress.
 It continues to relieve stress the longer you pet the dog.
 Compare that to simply resting for 20 minutes and the researchers found that petting the dog was more beneficial in lowering stress.
 It was also discovered in comparing reading for 15 minutes versus having animal interactions for 15 minutes reduced blood pressure when associated with fear and anxiety in adults.

 6. Less Stress, More Organization at work